MFR6340/theenglishextension.org/resources/swiss education system.md

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1019220571" rel="nofollow">Buy on Orell Füssli</a>

 ## Consulting
 If you are in central Switzerland and feel you need personalized help in finding the right school for your child, XXX may be able to help.
-Consult her website at xxx fcan help.
+Consult her website at xxx for more information about her services and fees.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTgxODc3MDksLTE5MDg3ODk2NDksLT
+eyJoaXN0b3J5IjpbLTEwNTUxMjYwNCwtMTkwODc4OTY0OSwtMT
-ExODExMDcxNTMsMTAyNTM0NTU2NCwxNDU1OTkyMzc0LC0xOTU2
+E4MTEwNzE1MywxMDI1MzQ1NTY0LDE0NTU5OTIzNzQsLTE5NTYw
-MDgyMTk4XX0=
+ODIxOThdfQ==
 -->